The Best Medicare Supplement (Medigap) Plans in Mississippi

 Purchasing a Medigap Policy Outside the Open Enrollment Period

-You may be able to purchase Medicare supplement insurance after the open enrollment period ends, but your application will probably be assessed using standard medical underwriting practices.
+You may be able to purchase Medicare supplement insurance after your Medigap open enrollment period ends, but your application will probably be assessed using standard medical underwriting practices.
 That means seniors with health risks may be denied coverage or may end up paying more for a policy.

 In certain circumstances, as defined by the federal government, seniors may be able to purchase a Medigap plan after the open enrollment period ends without having to go through medical underwriting.
 These protections are known as guaranteed issue rights.